Diablo 3 Demon Hunter Guide - Become a shadow itself

 Demon Hunters are the most agile of all classes in the game.
 It means that it is the best class to farm items with and level up in general.
 You can quickly get through the content with the power of flashy skills, jumps, dashes, and turrets.
 In the late game, when you are farming easier content, you can also just place a Sentry and quickly go to the next pack resulting in the quickest possible clears.
 As for gameplay on regular difficulty, you will be trying to keep enemies at a distance.
 Even though you are a lethal killing machine, you will still need to avoid damage.
 You are as squishy as it gets, so make sure also to be evasive.
 Another reason to do that lies in your passive called Steady Aim, which will grant you a bonus to the damage as long as you will stay out of enemy melee range.

 With Evasive Fire, you should be able to generate Hatred easily, and Hardened rune will make sure to keep you safe when you most need it.
-Chakrams are the safe and efficient spender which deal great Area of Effect damage.
+Chakrams are the safe and efficient spender which deal with great Area of Effect damage.
 Sentry with Spitfire Turrets can be left behind to clear out already hurt monsters or placed aggressively to lower down Elites and Rares.
 With Vault, you should be able to dash away from any danger quickly.
 Companion is taken just to bolster your damage furthermore and Preparation to make sure that you won't miss Hatred when you need it the most.

 The build revolves around using Evasive Fire to generate Hatred and Twin Chakrams to spend it on bigger monster packs.
 On top of that, you have mechanics like Sentry and Companion, which will be there to deal damage simultaneously to your character.
 Vault will let you escape from danger in tough situations, and Preparation is taken to save you from the cases where you lack much-needed Hatred.
 In general, the build is very easy to play and safe explanatory.
-You should have no problems with resource management and Hatred generation, which will allow you to deal high amounts of pressure on your enemies constantly.
+You should have no problems with resource management and Hatred generation, which will allow you to deal with high amounts of pressure on your enemies constantly.
 With two defensive abilities, you won't have a hard time surviving, and additional summons can deal damage when you need to run.

 Skills and Runes